skillupco/airflow-valohai-plugin/README.md

 [Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.

-[Valohai](https://valohai.com/) is a platform scale your Machine Learning with Machine Orchestration and Version Control.
+[Valohai](https://valohai.com/) is a platform to scale your Machine Learning with Machine Orchestration and Version Control.

 ## Installation